jina-ai/fastapi-serve/docs/file_handling/README.md

 ### 🧠 Langchain RetrievalQA Example on PDF Documents

 In this example, we will demonstrate how to use Jina Blob Storage in a FastAPI application.
-We build a service that allows users to upload a PDF document on one endpoint and then answer questions about the document on another endpoint.
+We will build a service that allows users to upload a PDF document to one endpoint and then answer questions about the document on another endpoint.

 The two key endpoints are `/upload` and `/answer`.
-The upload endpoint takes a file and a flag indicating whether the file should be public or not, uploads it to the Jina Blob Storage, and returns the unique uri of the uploaded file.
-The `/answer` endpoint takes this uri and a user question as input, retrieves the file from the Jina Blob Storage, and answers the user's question based on the content of the uploaded document.
+The upload endpoint takes a file and a flag indicating whether the file should be public or not, then stores it to Jina Blob Storage and returns a unique URI for the uploaded file.
+The `/answer` endpoint takes this URI and a user question as input, retrieves the file from Jina Blob Storage and answers the user's question based on the content of the uploaded document.

 > **Note**
-> This example needs `OPENAI_API_KEY` secret to be passed to enable interaction with OpenAI APIs.
-You should replace `secrets.env` with your own token.
+> This example requires the `OPENAI_API_KEY` secret to enable interaction with OpenAI APIs.
+You should replace the contents of `secrets.env` with your own token.

 ### 🚀 Deploying to Jina AI Cloud